joelkoomson2/web102_prework/README.md

 Describe any challenges encountered while building the app.

-I experinced some challneges with the secret keys and formatting them but figured out how to do them in the end.
+I experienced some challanges with the secret keys and formatting them but figured out how to do them in the end.

 ## License